brendanbax/portfolio/src/content/personal/shirts.md

 ## Inspiration

-I love CSS and the Vess soda brand.
-I made flavors of CSS because front end development always has new flavors.
+In the early days, my favorite part of learning web development was learning CSS.
+It was also a huge challenge because of the pre and post processors, browser compatibility, and different technical versions of the language.
+I decided to celebrate this variety with some fun artwork.

 ## Strategy

-Design shirts inspired by soda flavors, celebrating the various tools for writing CSS.
+I designed a series of shirts using Affinity Designer.
+The graphics are available from Cotton Bureau, inspired by Vess soda, in celebration of the various ways of writing CSS.

 ## Outcomes

-Fun shirts.
-Go buy them!
-Link below.
+Fun shirts for everyone. <a href="https://cottonbureau.com/people/brendan-bax" target="_blank">Go buy one</a>!